luisflores09/car-app/README.md

 In the future I would like to add a search bar where you are able to search for any car or manufacturer created.

+I want to connect to an API where I can search for any specific cars and add them to my database.